KHATTARNAAK/minimal-tab-chrome-extension/README.md

 a minimal digital clock for your new tab.

 ## Description
-A chrome extension to replace new tab page with a minimal clock with both dark and light modes.
+A chrome extension to replace the new tab page with a minimal clock with both dark and light modes.

 ## Contributing
 To contribute, follow these steps: